-Annually, the compliance staff will perform a detailed review and confirmation that the facility personnel is following this procedure and identify areas for improvement.
+Annually, the compliance staff will perform a detailed review and confirmation that Facility personnel are following this procedure and identify areas for improvement.

 Annual Improvement Plan

 As part of the Annual Compliance Review, the compliance staff will develop an Annual Improvement Plan for the following year that will address any areas of concerns as well as integrate new industry Best Practices to the procedure.